agormp/phylotreelib/docs/api.md

 1. chooses a summary-tree topology
 2. roots it if requested
-3. assigns branch lengths and/or node depths
+3. assigns branch lengths and/or node heights
 4. annotates support and associated statistics

 #### `configure_basic_printing(...)`